Filters

 1908 Barber Dime G Good Silver 10c Coin1908 Barber Dime G Good Silver 10c Coin

-Barber Dimes: A Brief History
+Barber Dimes (1892-1916): A Brief History

 The Seated Liberty design had been used on coinage since the early 1830s, so by the 1890s, requests arose for new designs.
 The Mint Act of September 26, 1890, which stated that coins could be redesigned every 25 years, also increased the desire for design changes on the half dollar, quarter, and dime.
-This desire led U.S. Mint officials to initiate a competition between 10 of the best-known artists of that time, including Augustus Saint-Gaudens, to create new designs for these coins.
+This led U.S. Mint officials to initiate a competition between 10 of the best-known artists of that time, including Augustus Saint-Gaudens, to create new designs for these coins.

 The competition was held in 1890 by the mint director at the time, Edward O. Leech.
 Due to time constraints, regulations, and poor compensation, the 10 invited artists agreed the terms of the competition were unfair.
 With no amendment to the terms by the U.S. Mint, the competition was extended to the public.
 Several hundred designs were submitted, none were chosen, and the competition was deemed a failure.